theapplegates/sql-testing/README.md

 Using Sequoia
 =============

-If you want to use Sequoia from Rust, you can simply register the dependency in your `Cargo.toml` file as with any other project.
+If you want to use Sequoia from Rust in a binary crate, you can simply register the dependency in your `Cargo.toml` file as with any other project.
+Please see [this guide] on how to use Sequoia in a library crate, or how to control the cryptographic backend used by Sequoia.

 ```toml
 sequoia-openpgp = "*"